1. Turn Back Time at Beckman Mill

 700 College St, Beloit, WI 53511, Phone: 608-363-2072

-The Beloit water tower is a 100-foot tall historic limestone octagonal water tower built in 1889 in Beloit, Wisconsin on a bluff overlooking the Rock River, just north of Beloit College.
+The Beloit Water Tower is a 100-foot tall historic limestone octagonal water tower built in 1889 in Beloit, Wisconsin on a bluff overlooking the Rock River, just north of Beloit College.
 The tower was built to serve the city's water needs, especially to facilitate fire protection.
 It was privately funded and built by a group of local businessmen.
 The tower’s pump house was the first municipal water system in Beloit.
 It was abandoned after the new steel water tower was completed in 1935.
 The old tower was left to stay because it was more expensive to demolish it.
 The stonehenges were left in place where the steel gallon tank used to be.
 Today, the stone water tower is a community landmark and a popular spot for taking photos.

 1002 White Ave, Beloit, WI 53511

-The Beloit Fine Arts Center is Beloit's premier art gallery for established and emerging local artists.
+The Beloit Art Center is Beloit's premier art gallery for established and emerging local artists.
 Every first Friday of each month the Center produces a new gallery show featuring the latest works of local and regional artists.
 The shows are free and open to the public.
 The gallery has a gift shop with consignment artworks from local artists.
 Many of them are one of a kind and make perfect gifts.
 As part of its public service, the Center offers affordable studio space that artists can rent, a supportive environment where artists can practice, create, exhibit and sell their art.

 520 E Grand Ave, Beloit, Wisconsin, Phone: 608-313-9083

-7. Merrill and Houston's Steak Joint
+6. Savor the Bold at Merrill and Houston's Steak Joint

 Merrill and Houston's Steak Joint is an upscale steakhouse and restaurant in downtown Beloit with incredibly elegant and classy interior and superb steaks and cocktails.
 Recycled wood, gleaming wood-paneled walls, elegant furniture, white tablecloths and beautiful photos of old Beloit on the walls not only provide great dining space but tell the story of Beloit through the history of Merrill and Houston Iron Works.
 Executive Chef Bobby Walker Jr offers eclectic menu that focuses on surf and turf but also includes such treats as Wild Mushroom Ravioli and Duck a l’orange.
 The wines are well-curated and come mostly from California.
 There is also a full bar and live music every Friday night.